Ask the Experts: Hib (Haemophilus influenzae type b)

 Following the licensure of conjugate Hib vaccines in 1987 and 1989, the incidence of Hib disease fell dramatically.
 During 1989 – 2000, the annual incidence of invasive Hib disease among children younger than 5 years of age decreased by 99%, to less than one case per 100,000 children.
 Since 2000, the average annual incidence rate of invasive Hib disease among children younger than 5 years of age in the United States remained below the Healthy People 2020 goal of 0.27/100,000 children.

-Only 18 confirmed cases of invasive Hib disease among children younger than 5 years were reported in 2019.
+Only 17 confirmed cases of invasive Hib disease among children younger than 5 years were reported in the United States in 2022.
 The majority of Hib disease in the United States occurs among unimmunized and underimmunized infants and children (those who have an incomplete primary series or are lacking a booster dose) and among infants too young to have completed the primary immunization series.

 People with certain immunocompromising conditions are considered at increased risk for invasive Hib disease.
-These conditions include functional or anatomic asplenia, HIV infection, immunoglobulin deficiency including immunoglobulin G2 subclass deficiency, early component complement deficiency, receipt of a hematopoietic stem cell transplant, or receipt of chemotherapy or radiation therapy for treatment of cancer.
+These conditions include functional or anatomic asplenia, HIV infection, immunoglobulin (antibody) deficiency including immunoglobulin G2 subclass deficiency, early component complement deficiency, use of a complement inhibitor (such as eculizumab [Soliris], ravulizumab [Ultomiris], or similar), receipt of a hematopoietic stem cell transplant, or receipt of chemotherapy or radiation therapy for treatment of cancer.

 Haemophilus influenzae type b is a polysaccharide-encapsulated bacteria that causes a variety of invasive diseases, such as meningitis, epiglottitis, and pneumonia.
 Influenza is a virus that causes the disease influenza.